tiffanymonroe/wdi-remote-gizmo/unit_1/w02d05/instructor_notes/README.md

 2.  edit the start method to decrease the value of `time` every second by the value of 1.
 3.  add a conditional inside of the `setInterval` that checks to see if the value has reached 0, if it has `console.log` the `"gameover"`.
 Then clear the interval.
 Hint: "look up how do I stop an interval or 'clear!' an interval".

+## activity

+1. Create a player object
+2. Add properties of score, name, and lives.
+3. Make the `score` a value of ten.
+4. use prompt to get the users name in the `name` property.
+5. set the `lives` property equal to 3.
+6. Add a method that increases the persons score.
+7. Add a method that will either decrease or increase the `health` depending on an argument you pass that method.
+8. Access all the properties using dot notation, and bracket notation.

+### Amazon model

+1. Lets model an object after a amazon clothing page.